jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

   offer her the assistance that she'd need.&nbsp; While I didn't know if she'd sccept their help, it was offered nonetheless.
 </p>
 <p>
-  Claire was, at this point, now staying at a woman's shelter.&nbsp; Some time later, the CMHA staff alerted me to the fact that Claire was in the ER, having had attempted suicide.&nbsp; They'd asked me about giving her a ride from the hostpital to the shelter.&nbsp; As I'd recently sold my car, and not knowing certain things at the time, I called a friend whom we'll call Usher Kline.&nbsp; I asked him to immediately, regardless of whatever he may be doing, go to the
+  Claire was, at this point, now staying at a woman's shelter.&nbsp; Some time later, the CMHA staff alerted me to the fact that Claire was in the ER &#8212;
-  ER and fetch Claire; bringing her to the shelter where I'd meet them.&nbsp; Had I known then, what I now know of Usher, I'd never have even considered sending him to meet her.
+  she'd attempted suicide.&nbsp; They'd asked me about giving her a ride from the hostpital to the shelter.&nbsp; As I'd recently sold my car, and not knowing certain things at the time, I called a friend whom we'll call Usher Kline.&nbsp; I asked him to immediately, regardless of whatever he may be doing at the time, go to the ER and fetch Claire; bringing her to the shelter where I'd meet them.&nbsp; Had I known then, what I now know of Usher, I'd never have even considered sending him to meet her.
 </p>
 <p>
-  Relatively, I've not known Usher all that long.&nbsp; And, in fact, it was him who'd initiated conversation with me back when.&nbsp; While I'd seen him around town, here and there, I'd not had any particular urge to befriend him.&nbsp; Quite recently, after doing some research of my own into him and his past, I'm utterly fucking disgusted&hellip;&nbsp; Both, with him for who and what he is, as well as with myself for not recognizing it much sooner.&nbsp; Granted, I've had a lot on my mind lately, but there was a time in my life when I'd have pegged him for what he is almost instantaneously.&nbsp; It takes the heart of a warrior to find deception and take it down.&nbsp; Being the warrior that I am, I fully intend to do exactly that.&nbsp; I will go to the end's of the mother-fucking Earth to expose this fucking shitbag for what he truly is&hellip;&nbsp; A predator &#8212; a disgusting, piece of fucking shit, predator.
+  Relatively, I've not known Usher all that long.&nbsp; And, in fact, it was him who'd initiated conversation with me back when.&nbsp; While I'd seen him around town, here and there, I'd not had any particular urge to befriend him.&nbsp; Quite recently, after doing some research of my own into him and his past, I'm utterly fucking disgusted&hellip;&nbsp; Both, with him for who and what he is, as well as with myself for not recognizing it much sooner.&nbsp; Granted, I've had a lot on my mind lately, but there was a time in my life when I'd have pegged him for what he is almost instantaneously.&nbsp; It takes the heart of a warrior to find deception and take it down.&nbsp; Being the warrior that I am, I fully intend to do exactly that.&nbsp; I'll go to the end's of the mother-fucking Earth to expose this fucking shitbag for what he truly is&hellip;&nbsp; A predator &#8212; a disgusting, piece of fucking shit, predator.
 </p>
 <img